haiwen/seafile-admin-docs/manual/deploy/auto_login_seadrive.md

 1. "Sites" -> "Advanced" -> "Add this website to zone".
 This is the place where we fill the address (e.g. http://test.seafile.com)
 2. "Security level for this zone" -> "Custom level..." -> "Automatic log-on with current username and password".

+Note: Above configuration requires a reboot to take effect.

 ![grafik](../images/internet-explorer.png)

 Next, we shall test the auto login function on Internet Explorer: visit the website and click "Single Sign-On" link.
 It should be able to log in directly, otherwise the auto login is malfunctioned.